Elder Music Library Guide to Services

 Recorded Discs - Analogue discs (LP records) shelved in two sequences in the listening area.

-CDs and DVDs - Digital discs - empty cases shelved at the end of the Main Collection.
+CDs and DVDs - Digital discs - empty cases shelved at the end of the Main Collection - available for loan.
 Take the empty case to the Loans Desk to get the disc.

 How to Borrow

 If the item you want is already out on loan you should place a Request on the item.
-(Loan periods are generous, and the system requires you to generate a Request so that the item will be returned.
-You will receive an email when the requested item is available).
+(Loan periods are generous, so you need to generate a Request so that the item will be returned.
+You will then receive an email when the requested item is available).

 The Library's loan period for most categories is now 10 weeks.
 There are restrictions, however, with regard to Reference and Reserve Collection items, unbound journals, orchestral, big band and concert band scores with sets of parts, collected editions/monumental sets and LP records.
 If you have any queries relating to these materials ask one of the librarians.

-Loans may be extended through MyLibrary, or you may take the item to the Loans Desk before the due date, or extend a loan by telephone (8313 3685).
-A loan cannot be extended if another user is waiting for the item - if another user places a Request on an item for which you have had an extension, you will be asked to return it immediately.
+You can extend a loan through MyLibrary, by telephone (8313 3686) or by taking the item to the Loans Desk before the due date.
+A loan cannot be extended if another user is waiting for the item - if another user places a Request on an item for which you have an extension, you will be asked to return it immediately.

 Scanning to USB device is available from the photocopier.
 Instructions for scanning are posted near the machine.
 Your USB needs to be in FAT format.
 Please note that some USB brands - particularly novelty USBs - may not be useable with the photocopying machine.
 There is no charge for scanning.